unllamas/zapcito/README.md

 ## License

-**Next-Nostr-Starter-Kit** is open-source software licensed under the MIT license.
+**Zapcito** is open-source software licensed under the MIT license.

 ## 🩷 Donations

-If you'd like to support the development of **Next-Nostr-Starter-Kit**, please consider donating to the developer.
+If you'd like to support the development of **Zapcito**, please consider donating to the developer.

 - ⚡ Zap sats to [dios@lawallet.ar](dios@lawallet.ar)

 ## 💌 Contact

-If you have any questions or concerns about **Next-Nostr-Starter-Kit**, please contact the developer at [npub1em3g0wcfjz5we0gaaelw07fcyqys3fwg42qykw774mvgala424rsl26ytm](https://njump.me/npub1em3g0wcfjz5we0gaaelw07fcyqys3fwg42qykw774mvgala424rsl26ytm).
+If you have any questions or concerns about **Zapcito**, please contact the developer at [npub1em3g0wcfjz5we0gaaelw07fcyqys3fwg42qykw774mvgala424rsl26ytm](https://njump.me/npub1em3g0wcfjz5we0gaaelw07fcyqys3fwg42qykw774mvgala424rsl26ytm).